scorza/pluginsRepo/README.md

 # Maya plugins, compiled
-Separate repo for compiled plugins.
+A separate repo for compiled plugins.

 Reasonbly stable versions where possible, with all the usual caveats and liability disclaimers.